kevinyma/p_v2/_projects/box-process.md

 ![Alt](/img/box/intro.jpg)

-The BOX! team: Jeremy Cytryn, Renchu Song, Natalie Diebold, Sam Chen, Will Peck and me.
+I was the Lead Designer in a 5 person team that built the puzzle game BOX!

 We used flash game websites as a "deployment circuit" to test prototypes and iterate based on player analytics and user feedback.

 ### The Story